 - only if you have discussed the matter with your GP and your family and have no doubts about what treatment you wish to receive

-What's included in a living will?
+What's included in a Living Will/Advance Directive?

 - the circumstances in which you do not want life sustaining treatment if: